ansal-p-mathew/telecom-customer-churn-analysis/README.md

 ## Telecom Customer Churn Analysis

 This capstone project analyzes customer churn in the telecom industry using the IBM Telco Customer Churn dataset.
-The objective is to understand why customers leave, identify high-risk segments, and provide data-driven recommendations to improve retention.
+The objective is to understand why customers leave, identify high-risk segments, and provide data-driven recommendations to improve retention

 ### Tools Used
 * SQL